-- 6.1 The secretary shall minute the proceedings and decisions of all meetings of the committee, including recording the names of those present and in attendance. - 6.2 Draft minutes of committee meetings shall be circulated promptly to all members of the committee.
-Once approved, minutes should be circulated to all other members of the board unless it would be inappropriate to do so in the opinion of the committee chair.
+- 6.1 The secretary shall minute the proceedings and decisions of all meetings of the committee, including recording the names of those present and in attendance. - Once approved, minutes should be circulated to all other members of the board unless it would be inappropriate to do so in the opinion of the committee chair.